Mombinjenga/cpp-factorial-fibonacc/README.md

 2. Fibonacci Program: Generates the Fibonacci sequence up to `n` terms.

-## Persnal Details:
+## Personal Details:
-- Name: Eunice Mumbi
+- Name:Eunice Mumbi
 - REG NO:EB3/61501/22
+- Course:Analysis and Design of Algorithms
-- Course/Assignment: C++ Programming - Factorial & Fibonacci with runtime measurement.
+- Assignment:Factorial & Fibonacci with runtime measurement.